mreid1066/stocks-analysis/README.md

 ### Compare Original Script with Refactored Script

-From an efficacy and processing speed perspective, the refactored code greatly outperformed the orginal by an almost 6 to 1 margin.
+From an efficiency and processing speed perspective, the refactored code greatly outperformed the orginal by an almost 6 to 1 margin.
 The refactored script took less than a fifth of a second on average to complete where as the original script ran in just above four-fifths of a second on average.
 As stated above, this occured by eliminating a for statement and creating an index variable, making it so that it didnt have to run the same script twelve times.

     Dim tickerIndex As Integer
     tickerIndex = 0